braek/legoirblaster/README.md

 ## Check Raspbian version

-You can check the Raspbian version with this command:
+You can check the Raspbian version with the following command:

 ```
 cat /etc/os-release
 ```

 ## Install Apache on Raspbian

-You can check the Raspbian version with the following command:

 Check the Python 3 version with the following command: